-You might not think of yourself as a carer, but being a parent or carer of a child or young person with SEND can be tiring, stressful, and cause additional pressures such as financial issues and poor mental health.
-This page will tell you about the support you could get as an adult caring for a child or young person with SEND.
+You might not think of yourself as a carer, but being a parent of a child or young person with SEND can be tiring, stressful, and cause additional pressures such as financial issues and poor mental health.
+There is support you may be able to get as an adult caring for a child or young person with SEND.

 Eligibility for a carer's assessment